 Joint lengths are also shown on the jointing layout, normally rounded to the nearest foot.
 Similar to labeling joint types, not every length needs to be identified.
 However, any length that cannot be inferred from the diagram should be labeled.

-expansion joints intake longitudinal joints intake boxout
+transverse joints expansion joints intake longitudinal joints transverse joints intake boxout boxout

 Figure 5G-3.01: Locating Predetermined and Difficult Joints